lcdb/lcdb-wf/docs/sampletable.rst

 Sample tables
 =============
-Sample tables map sample names to files on disk and provide additional metadata.It is expected to have a header and be tab-delimited.
+Sample tables map sample names to files on disk and provide additional metadata.
+It is expected to have a header and be tab-delimited.
 Empty lines and lines that start with a comment (``#``) are skipped.

 For running new experiments, you will need to write your own sample table.
-For running experiments uploaded to SRA, **you can use the SRA sample table as-is**, with the addition of a new column indicating what you would like to name each sample.
+For running experiments uploaded to SRA (Sequence Read Archive), **you can use the SRA sample table as-is**, with the addition of a new column indicating what you would like to name each sample.
 This makes it almost trivial to run arbitrary SRA RNA-seq data sets!
 For ChIP-seq data from SRA, the additional columns `antibody`,